MyHub.ai on the ATmosphere

 But that's what a Hub is today.
 Having played with mine in one form or another since 2013, I have more than a few ideas about its future.

-Dream outcome: 3 connections
+3 connections

 Cards are made to be shared, and Hubs - as their name implies - are designed to be connected.
 But why limit this to Hubs?

 These are explored in the next three sections.
 There are also a couple of other key features required for Hub monetisation, explored in "Business model", after that.
-Finally, the tools we will develop will allow users to create other sorts of ATmosphere-connected sites, not just Hubs.

-Connection 1: Thinking tool -> Hub
+Connection 1: Thinking tool -> Site

 • monetise their content, as set out in "Business models"